cs-uob/COMS20012/docs/labs/Lab9.md

 8. Now run pmap on some of these processes, using various flags (like -X) to reveal many details about the process.
 What do you see?
 How many different entities make up a modern address space, as opposed to our simple conception of code/stack/heap?

-9. Finally, let us run pmap on your memory-user program, with different amounts of used memory.
+9. Finally, let us run pmap on your "memory-user" program, with different amounts of used memory.
 What do you see here?
 Does the output from pmap match your expectations?